-All initial undergraduate teacher candidates are required to complete the course EDU 103DX, Education of Children with Special Needs.
-This course is a survey course designed to introduce the students to characteristics of learners with special learning, physical and emotional needs.
+All initial undergraduate teacher candidates are required to complete the course EDU 103, Education of Children with Special Needs.
+Starting in Spring 2024, Dual-Primary candidates will take EDU 104, Introduction to Inclusive Early Childhood Education and all other EDU candidates will continue to take EDU 103.
+These courses are designed to introduce the students to characteristics of learners with special learning, physical and emotional needs.
 Public laws, court cases, teaching and accommodation strategies will be explored as they relate to trends in reaching students with disabilities, gifts and talents, and diverse cultural needs in both special education and inclusive K-12 settings.
 Additionally, the strategy of Differentiated Instruction (DI) is introduced in 200-level EDU courses and included in lesson planning.
 Applying strategies of DI is incorporated at the 300-level EDU courses as candidates begin teaching lessons in their content areas through the 400-level EDU courses when candidates engage in clinical practice.